WinningSlowly/winningslowly.org/content/pages/about.md

 ### Upcoming Episodes:

-- **February 25:** Episode 03: *But I Thought We Knew That!* -- Insane Pricing Schemes, Culture Wars and Political Silence, Losing Parts of the Internet
+- **February 25:** Episode 03: *But I Thought We Knew That!* -- Pricing Insanity, Culture Wars, and Losing Parts of the Internet
 - **March 11:** Episode 04

 ## Who